SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

 Here, we build a _new_ list constructed from the first list element and the _remainder_ of that list, minus the second element.
 That new list is given as an argument to a recursive call to `get_two/1`.
 This will continue until we either hit the guard clause and return the product of the two elements.
 Or, until we have removed every element after the first one, resulting in a list with a length of `1`.
-In that case, we will return `nil`.
+In that case, we will return `nil`:

 ```elixir
 defp get_two(list) when length(list) == 1, do: nil
 ```

-So, we have a function that, when invoked with a given list, will call itself recursively until it returns a product of the first list element and some other list element, or `nil`.
+So, we have a function that, when invoked with a given list, will call itself recursively until it finds two elements that sum to `2020`--in which case it returns their product--or until there is only one list element left--in which case it returns `nil`.

 By calling `get_two/1` with the list `[979, 1721, 366, 299, 675, 1456]`, we will have successfully checked to see if `979` plus any other number in the list equals `2020`.